Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 -

-Prevent stains → use a bib or hydrophilic cloth under the head when sleeping or feeding
+Prevent stains → use a bib or hydrophilic cloth under the head when sleeping or feeding.

 Pilling and fluff: very normal with merino wool